EceE91/AwsLambdaNotificationSenderApp/README.md

 If you are trying to test it when you are connected to a private network, then the app is not allowed to subscribe for notification so "request for notification" permisson will not be appear in your browser.

+When the user sends notification from Web browser, the notification is being sent to all subscribers.
+However, if the user sends notification from mobile browser it does NOT trigger the subscribed web browsers!
+This is why I also let users to send notifications as email and SMS.